PgBiel/elembic/src/types/types.typ

     (true, value)
   } else {
     let value-type = type(value)
-    if value-type == dictionary and base.custom-type-key in value {
+    if value-type == dictionary and custom-type-key in value {
-      value-type = value.at(base.custom-type-key).id
+      value-type = value.at(custom-type-key).id
     }

     if kind == "literal" and typeinfo.cast == none {